 - Cast Full of Pretty Boys: Due to the large proportion of elves in the cast.

-- Distressed Damsel: Bactine is simply outraged to find herself in this position towards the end of the comic and with a little help from a surprising source manages to subvert it by breaking out on her own to go rescue Sangwine in his final showdown.
+- Damsel in Distress: Bactine is simply outraged to find herself in this position towards the end of the comic and with a little help from a surprising source manages to subvert it by breaking out on her own to go rescue Sangwine in his final showdown.

 - Empathic Healer: Bactine, Alice, and all other healers in the Lin T universe.